 Applecross sheep station in New Zealand is the fictional location for this spellbinding saga.
-We follow the fortunes of those who first settled there in the mid 1800s in a mix of true historical facts and pure fiction.
-Though Applecross itself may not exist the Mackenzie Basin is indeed a real and beautiful part of New Zealand’s South Island.
+We follow the fortunes of those who first settled here in the mid 1800s in a mix of true historical facts and pure fiction.
+Though Applecross itself may not exist, the Mackenzie Basin is indeed a real and beautiful part of New Zealand’s South Island.

 In my opinion, a good historical novel needs strong, believable characters who come to life through a gripping storyline based on well-researched historical facts.

-I was born in Somerset, England and started my working life in teaching.
-Terry my husband, and I emigrated to New Zealand in 2008 and lived in the Mackenzie Basin until moving recently to North Canterbury.
+I was born in Somerset, England.
+Along with Terry, my husband, I emigrated to New Zealand in 2008 and moved to the beautiful Mackenzie Basin where the idea for The Applecross Saga was born.

 There was always a book in my head waiting to come out, but it took a chance visit to inspire me to finally put pen to paper.
 I regret that I have left it rather late in life to turn to writing as a career!